okraaij/optimisation/README.md

 # Optimisation
-Routing, Inventory and Supply Chain optimisation using heuristics
+Routing, Inventory and Supply Chain optimisation using heuristics An implementation of construction heuristics and Local Search algorithms in MATLAB

 ## Overview